ibm-cloud-docs/solution-tutorials/application-log-analysis.md

    ibmcloud login
    ```
    {:pre}
-2. When prompted, select a region.
+2. When prompted, select the region where your cluster was allocated.
 3. Enter your IBMid email and password.
 4. Select the account where you have been invited.